DragN0007/Overhauled-Livestock/README.md

+##Servers Who Do Not Want O-Animal Conversions
+For servers who don't want automatic o-animal conversions, download the 'dragnlivestock-common.toml' config file and put it into your server config folder *before* starting the server.
+Since LO converts animals by default, starting the server before adding the custom config file will replace *all* loaded animals.

 ## Livestock Overhaul Custom Resources
 Livestock Overhaul comes with a built-in custom texture option for its animals.
 This means you can create your own textures, whilst still keeping the OG ones from the mod intact.